 According to a survey by US antivirus reseller Central Command, almost a quarter of US users do not update their antivirus software at least once a month, leaving themselves vulnerable to newly created viruses.

-The survey, which was e-mailed to nearly half a million PC users in the US, revealed that the majority of PC users (65 per cent) had been infected with at least one virus in the past 12 months.
+The survey, which was emailed to nearly half a million PC users in the US, revealed that the majority of PC users (65 per cent) had been infected with at least one virus in the last 12 months.
 Of these, 57 per cent had lost data as a result of the infection.

 Eighteen per cent of respondents said they had lost "moderate" or "large" amounts of data, and 14 per cent said they had suffered more than five virus attacks in a year.

 Steve Sundermeier, technical services manager at Central Command, said: "People who don't update to stay current with the latest virus protection are opening a huge security gap."